Meschreiber/Enron-ML-Classifier/QuestionResponses.md

 >My first attempt at feature selection was the first type listed on the <a href = "http://scikit-learn.org/stable/modules/feature_selection.html">Feature Selection documentation </a>.
 This type of selection removes features with particularly low variance.
 At first pass, threshold = .8 * (1 - .8), only poi was removed, indicated that all instances of this feature are either one or zero (on or off) in more than 80% of the samples.
 This was no new information since we know that only 12.5% (18/144) of the dataset are POIs.
 Upping the variance to a higher threshold output `['from_messages', 'from_poi_to_this_person', 'from_this_person_to_poi', 'poi', 'shared_receipt_with_poi', 'to_messages']`.
 This makes sense since all of these are e-mail datapoints and have lower numbers than the financial datapoints, thus the variance will also be smaller.
 In order to use this low variance selecter, I decided it was necessary to scale the features using the min_max_scaler.
 After this, the VarianceThreshold selector removed `['loan_advances', 'restricted_stock_deferred', 'total_payments']`.
 I decided to keep this in mind, but turn my attention to other feature selectors.

->I used tree-based feature selection and found these feature importances:
+>I used tree-based feature selection and found these feature importances, sorted from greatest to least:
 >`[('deferred_income', 0.09355854423354773),
 > ('bonus', 0.083194102634256487),
 > ('salary', 0.05939896193731934),